lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 Alert escalations can happen at any time and do not always obey normal rules.
 As a result, upon alert escalation, the power manager makes a best case effort to transition directly into reset handling.

-This may not always be possible if the escalation happens while in low power (for example the FSM is in an invalid state).
+This may not always be possible if the escalation happens while the FSM is in an invalid state.
 In this scenario, the pwrmgr keeps everything powered off and silenced and requests escalation handling if the system ever wakes up.

 #### Main Power Unstable Reset Requests